winwisely99/web/golden/content/en/why-getcourage.md

 - Keep you in the loop with community meetings and nonviolent direct action trainings

-- Provide you with a secure networking platform to chat, support, plan, and organize
+- Provide you with a secure networking platform to chat, support, plan, and organise

 ### See [Getting Started](/getting-started) to download the app and find an action near you.